Food-Data-Collaboration/djangoldp-dfc/README.md

 ##  Access to live data

 Each proxy operates as a cache of the data from one or several DFC sources.
 The package proposes a solution for supporting this cache out-of-the-box, using a management command that can be launched manually and via a cronjob.
+The management command (`refresh_from_cache`) will essentially scrape the views by scope as configured, but once this process has been completed once the cache can fallback to a webhook system as described below.

 ### Configuration